dikdom/ORAO-102/README.md

 # ORAO 102
-This repository contains enhancements for the 2007 rebuild of the Yugoslavian ORAO computer.
+This repository contains enhancements for the 2007 rebuild of the Yugoslavian ORAO-102 computer.

 The source of all materials are here: http://www.deltasoft.com.hr/projects/orao2007.php?title=Orao%202007